 ATL Prevent duty guidance: 2015 guidance for ATL members – NUT and ATL have now merged into NEU

-NUT Guidance for members: Understanding Prevent duty: 2015 guidance for NUT members – NUT and ATL have now merged into NEU
+NEU Guidance for members: Understanding Prevent duty: 2018 guidance for NEU members

 How well are further education and skills providers implementing the ‘Prevent’ duty?
 Ofsted: August 2016 version of this report